harry-whorlow/devtools/docs/framework/react/guides/custom-plugins.md

 id: custom-plugins
 ---

-Tanstack devtools allows you to create your own custom plugins by emitting and listening to our event bus.
+TanStack devtools allows you to create your own custom plugins by emitting and listening to our event bus.

 ## Prerequisite